joernio/joern/README.md

 ...
 ```

-We can lighten this up a little bit by the beauty of our Scala like DSL.
+We can shed light on this using our beautiful Scala-based DSL for code analysis.

 Open [src/main/scala/io/shiftleft/Main.scala],